NeoTeo/SwiftGMP/README.md

 3. Navigate to the Carthage/Build/Mac directory in your project root and select the SwiftGMP.framework.
 In case of a code signing error, select the target's Build Settings tab make sure the "Code Signing Identity" is either a valid identity or "Don't Code Sign".

-For more information on how to install via Carthage see the [README](//github.com/Carthage/Carthage#adding-frameworks-to-an-application).
 #### Swift 3
 This is part of Xcode 8.